scalr-tutorials/image_publishing/README.md

 Make sure you installed the requirements (see below).

-Edit the `.kitchen.yml`, in particular the "platform" section, to your Scalr installation.
+Edit the `.kitchen.yml`, in particular the "platform" section, to match your Scalr installation.
 Edit the `test_and_publish.sh` script.
 You will likely have to change the `KITCHEN_INSTANCE`, `OS`, `ROLE_ID` and `AMI_NAME` (which is used both for the AMI name in EC2 and the image name in Scalr) variables.

 ### Next steps

-If you want to use this process as-is, the next step is simply to add a real chef cookbook here, write associated tests, and potentially customize the configuration to build more than 1 image.
+If you want to use this process as-is, the next step is simply to add a real chef cookbook here, write associated tests, and potentially customize the configuration to build more than one image.
 You could also modify the script to publish the Images in more than one location.

 ### Requirements

-The `test_and_publish.sh` script assumes that
+The `test_and_publish.sh` script assumes that the following software is installed and configured:
  - jq (a simple command line tool to handle JSON objects)
  - test-kitchen
  - scalr-ctl
  - the aws CLI tools
-are installed and setup.

 The aws CLI tools are used to snapshot the server.